What a Practical Nurse Does

 Is your school accredited?

-The current tuition for the Dorsey Schools Practical Nurse program can be accessed by clicking here.
+The current tuition and fees for the Dorsey Schools Practical Nurse program can be accessed by clicking here.

 Is Financial Aid available?